Windows Presentation Foundation: XAML

-Following the success of markup languages for web development, WPF introduces eXtensible Application Markup Language (XAML; /ˈzæməl/), which is based on XML.
+Following the success of markup languages for web development, WPF introduced eXtensible Application Markup Language (XAML; /ˈzæməl/), which is based on XML.
 XAML is designed as a more efficient method of developing application user interfaces.

-The specific advantage that XAML brings to WPF is that XAML is a completely declarative language, allowing the developer (or designer) to describe the behavior and integration of components without the use of procedural programming.
+XAML is a declarative language, meaning the developer (or designer) describes the behavior and integration of components without the use of procedural programming.
 Although it is rare that an entire application will be built completely in XAML, the introduction of XAML allows application designers to more effectively contribute to the application development cycle.
 Using XAML to develop user interfaces also allows for separation of model and view, which is considered a good architectural principle.
 In XAML, elements and attributes map to classes and properties in the underlying APIs.

 As in web development, both layouts and specific themes are well suited to markup, but XAML is not required for either.
 Indeed, all elements of WPF may be coded in a .NET language (C#, VB.NET).
 The XAML code can ultimately be compiled into a managed assembly in the same way all .NET languages are.